anzilr/SubEditBot/README.md

 ```

 ## Web App Integration
 SubEditBot includes a web app for advanced text formatting and color picking.
-Access it via the web app button in the bot interface.
+Access it via the Formatter button in the bot interface.
+Source [here](https://github.com/anzilr/TextFormatter)

 ## Contributing
 We welcome contributions!
 If you have suggestions for improvements or find any bugs, please open an issue or submit a pull request.